gyrraf/killTheDummy/README.md

 Other Documents can be found in the folder "killTheDummy/killTheDummy_Documents" and I included a README file in there that explains the folder structure in there.

+Old versions can be found in "killTheDummy/old_versions".
+You can also find a ".txt" file, that shows the dates to the versions.
+The old version zip-file contains the documents and program folders the way they were.

 ## start the program:
 There are two ways to start this program:
 1. Start "./killTheDummy/killTheDummy/killTheDummy.jar" using "java -jar killTheDummy.jar" in the console